yisiox/tp/docs/UserGuide.md

 `PHONE`
 * Phone number of the contact.
 * Only digits, '+', '-', ',' and spaces are allowed.
-* Any number of these characters are allowed.
+* The phone number must contain at least 3 characters.

 `EMAIL`
 * Email of the contact.